ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Getting your token or API key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To upload your collection to Galaxy, you must first obtain an API token (``--api-key`` in the ``ansible-galaxy`` CLI command).
-The API token is a secret token used by Ansible Galaxy to protect your content.
+The API token is a secret token used to protect your content.

 To get your API token:

-* For galaxy, go to `Galaxy profile preferences <https://galaxy.ansible.com/me/preferences>`_ page and click :guilabel:`API token`.
+* For galaxy, go to the `Galaxy profile preferences <https://galaxy.ansible.com/me/preferences>`_ page and click :guilabel:`API token`.
-* for Automation Hub, go to https://cloud.redhat.com/ansible/automation-hub/token/ and click :guilabel:`Get API token` from the version dropdown.
+* For Automation Hub, go to https://cloud.redhat.com/ansible/automation-hub/token/ and click :guilabel:`Get API token` from the version dropdown.

 .. _upload_collection_ansible_galaxy:

 Upload using ansible-galaxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
   By default, ``ansible-galaxy`` uses https://galaxy.ansible.com as the Galaxy server (as listed in the :file:`ansible.cfg` file under :ref:`galaxy_server`).
-You do not need any further configuration.
-See :ref:`Configuring the ansible-galaxy client <galaxy_server_config>` if you are using any other Galaxy server, such as Red Hat Automation Hub).
+If you are only publishing your collection to Ansible Galaxy, you do not need any further configuration.
+If you are using Red Hat Automation Hub or any other Galaxy server, see :ref:`Configuring the ansible-galaxy client <galaxy_server_config>`.

 To upload the collection artifact with the ``ansible-galaxy`` command: